-With the exception of Article 6, "Workweek, Work Time, Schedules, Overtime and Compensatory Time," Article 7, "Wages," Article 9.
-"Leave Accrual," Article 10 "Leave with Pay," Article 19, "Within Grade Increases," Article 25, "Insurance and Benefits," and any other provision that has a budgetary impact to the State or otherwise requires legislative approval or the appropriation of funds, this Memorandum of Understanding ("Agreement") incorporates the matters of agreement reached by the State of Maryland, as employer, and American Federation of State, County and Municipal Employees, Council 3, as exclusive representative for bargaining units A, B, C, D and F, in negotiations consistent with Md.
+With the exception of Article 6, "Workweek, Work Time, Schedules, Overtime and

+Compensatory Time," Article 7, "Wages," Article 9.
+"Leave Accrual," Article 10 "Leave with Pay," Article 19, "Within Grade Increases," Article 25, "Insurance and Benefits," and any other provision that has a budgetary impact to the State or otherwise requires legislative approval or the appropriation of funds, this Memorandum of Understanding ("Agreement") incorporates the matters of agreement reached by the State of Maryland, as employer, and American Federation of State, County and Municipal Employees, Council 3, as exclusive representative for bargaining unit H, in negotiations consistent with Md.
 Code Ann., State Pers. & Pens., § 3-501, which gubernatorial matters of agreement are within the executive authority of Larry Hogan, as Governor.